imth30ne/onlyfans-scraper-amenly/README.md

 Once you've copied the value for your `sess` cookie, go back to the program, paste it in, and hit enter.
 Now go back to your browser, copy the `auth_id` value, and paste it into the program and hit enter.
 Then go back to your browser, copy the `auth_uid_` value, and paste it into the program and hit enter (**leave this blank if you don't use 2FA!!!**).

 Once you do that, the program will ask for your user agent.
 You should be able to find your user agent in a field called `User-Agent` below the `Cookie` field.
 Copy it and paste it into the program and hit enter.

+After it asks for your user agent, it will ask for your `x-bc` token.
+You should also be able to find this in the `Request Headers` section.

 You're all set and you can now use `onlyfans-scraper`.